rustformers/llm/README.md

 2. Build (`cargo build --release`)
 3. Run with `cargo run --release -- <ARGS>`

+**NOTE**: Make sure to build and run in release mode.
+Debug builds are currently broken.

 For example, you try the following prompt:

 ``` shell